 Causes for Blacking Out

-Passing out can even be a result of drug interactions, underlying medical conditions, and even combining weed with other medication.
-A 2002 study revealed that people with cardiovascular diseases who are consuming high amounts of THC may be risking their lives by consuming weed as it can increase the catecholamine levels, carboxyhemoglobin, and postural hypotension.
+Passing out can even be a result of drug interactions with weed.
+If you have some medical conditions which require that you take some meds regularly, they might not react with weed that well.
+For example, a 2002 study revealed that people with cardiovascular diseases who consume high amounts of THC may be risking their lives by consuming weed as it can increase the catecholamine levels, carboxyhemoglobin, and postural hypotension.
 Those are all parameters related to conditions like diabetes, heart disease, and others.

 As to the question of how common can fainting spells occur, the answer is unclear.
 There’s a chance that it can only happen once and never again, but fainting as a result of smoking weed can also be a common occurrence for some users.